amorist/awesome/README.md

 ## TypeScript

+- [ykhli/cat-town](https://github.com/ykhli/cat-town) - A custom AI-town with cats.
+Based on https://github.com/a16z-infra/AI-town
 - [ill-inc/biomes-game](https://github.com/ill-inc/biomes-game) - Biomes is an open source sandbox MMORPG built for the web using web technologies such as Next.js, Typescript, React and WebAssembly.
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) - A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.
 - [rajeshdavidbabu/pdf-chat-ai](https://github.com/rajeshdavidbabu/pdf-chat-ai) - An AI powered Next.js app to chat with your PDF files and get a streamed response using Langchain and PineconeDB ✨🤖💻🗃️